-3.6 The Council must give notice to the public of the time, date and place of each of its meetings, including Extraordinary Meetings and of each meeting of Committees of Council.
+3.3 The Council must give notice to the public of the time, date and place of each of its meetings, including Extraordinary Meetings and of each meeting of Committees of Council.

-- 3.7 For the purposes of Clause 3.6, notice of a meeting of the Council and of a Committee of Council is to be published before the meeting takes place.
-The notice must be published on the Council's website, and in such other manner that the Council is satisfied is likely to bring notice of the meeting to the attention of as many people as possible. - 3.8 For the purposes of Clause 3.6, notice of more than one (1) meeting may be given in the same notice. - 3.9 Prior to the end of each calendar year, the General Manager shall submit a draft schedule of meeting dates to Council for the ensuing year and Council shall adopt a schedule of meeting dates.
+- 3.4 For the purposes of Clause 3.3, notice of a meeting of the Council and of a Committee of Council is to be published before the meeting takes place.
+The notice must be published on the Council's website, and in such other manner that the Council is satisfied is likely to bring notice of the meeting to the attention of as many people as possible. - 3.5 For the purposes of Clause 3.3, notice of more than one (1) meeting may be given in the same notice.

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024